nevinera/Epsilon-D20/classes.markdown

 * Can attempt to "turn" undead - roll `MND + Stud + clvl` against `Will + mlvl`.
 On success, the target flees for 2+d4 turns.
 On success with spread > 4, the target de-animates, with various effects.
 Costs 1hp, can target up to clvl different targets at once.
 * When granted sufficient time, can meditate/pray for ~ 10 minutes, and reduce the cost of a spell by 2 (but not to zero).

+###Necromancer

+ * No armor, No shield, small light weapons and staves only.
+ * +4 Studies, +1 Subterfuge, -1 Social
+ * Through ritual (~5m per hp), may draw magic out of a person (including himself), storing it as blood in containers.
+This blood may be spend in leiu of his own life, but only retains its power for one day.
+The amount he can keep active is equal to half his own maximum HP.
+ * No familiarity bonuses to casting costs.
+ * When granted sufficient time, can meditate for ~10 minutes to reduce the cost of a spell by half, rounding down.